fazzaan/font-abjad-blocky-one/README.md

 # font-abjad-blocky-one
-Font for abjad conscript "Blocky One", nothing special, just a functional proof of concept.
+Font for abjad-like conscript "Blocky One", nothing special, just a functional proof of concept.

 _This font is currently only available in OTF; it may not render consonant diacritics correctly in MS Word [this is Microsoft's fault]._